-Why do all men need to join a Circle of Influence?
+Why do all men need a Circle of Influence:

 - You are living through a historically stressful time where men’s depression and anxiety are at epidemic levels.

 - You are stepping up as a committed aspiring ally to women, girls, and those who face multiple forms of oppression.

 - You are striving to be an intentional parent and leader in your family, workplace, and community.